Child Development and Parenting

 Limit how much media coverage your child sees or hears

 - Turn off the TV and radio to help protect children from being overwhelmed with the repeated stories and video images of the disaster.
-Also avoid letting them see graphic pictures in newspapers and magazines.
+Also avoid letting them see graphic pictures in newspapers, magazines and social media.

 - If you choose to have the TV on, watch with your child and talk about what you see.
 Answer your child's questions.